AbdullahZaidPPS/Future.delayed-Duration-hours-3-CodeFury6.0/README.md

 User Profiles: Each user has a personalized profile page that displays their scores, achievements, and tags indicating their areas of interest within the mental health and well-being context.

-Incorporating these features into your mental health app can create a holistic and engaging platform for users to improve their mental health, connect with others, and track their progress over time.
-Additionally, the thoughtful use of calming colors and an intuitive user interface can enhance the overall user experience.